Co-authored by

 7. Update index.ts

-Hypertune automatically generates feature flag functions that use the @vercel/flags package.
+Hypertune automatically generates feature flag functions that use the flags package.
 To export them the same way as before, update the index.ts file to export everything from the generated/hypertune.vercel.ts file:

 packages/feature-flags/index.ts